 ISAIAH 66:22-24: “I will make NEW HEAVENS and the NEW EARTH, which will last forever,’ says the Lord ……..
 23 ‘ALL PEOPLE WILL COME TO WORSHIP ME EVERY SABBATH ……” (New Century Version)

 Despite relentless peer pressure from those that rest on Sundays, Christians knowledgeable about both sides of the Saturday Sunday day of rest controversy, after reading this page, should be more inclined to agree that no Biblical justification, absolutely none whatsoever, exists for resting on Sundays when they learn that Jesus Christ was, according to the Bible, actually resurrected on a Saturday during the daytime, before Saturday sunset, instead of a Sunday morning.
-A Saturday resurrection instantly collapses any remaining support for resting on Sundays instead of Saturdays.
+A Saturday resurrection instantly collapses any remaining support for resting on Sunday “to honor Jesus for being resurrected on a Sunday,” because He never was resurrected on a Sunday .
 Read this page first, then read the SATURDAY RESURRECTION page to read about verses clearly explaining that Jesus must have been resurrected on a Saturday.

 INTENSE HATRED and INTENSE DISGUST are the emotions God holds for all religious holidays AND ALL RELIGIOUS ASSEMBLIES (WHICH WOULD INCLUDE SUNDAYS) when pagan gods and pagan practices are mingled with those holidays or religious assemblies.
 Those people who were responsible for changing Saturday Sabbath worship to Sundays chose Sunday partly to honor certain pagan gods.

 AMOS 5:21: “I hate all your …… religious festivals and solemn assemblies.”
 (New Living Translation) The context of this verse involves the mingling of pagan idols and practices with religious assemblies held by the ancient Israelites.